Skip to Content

 Instructions

-Heat the oven to 375°F, and place a cookie sheet on the middle rack to preheat.
+Heat oven to 375°F, and place a cookie sheet on the middle rack to preheat.
 This helps ensure even heat distribution and allows the bottom of your pie to bake quickly and evenly.

 In medium bowl, beat brown sugar, melted butter, corn syrup, salt, and eggs with a whisk until well blended and mixture is smooth.
 Stir in pecans.